The-manpreet-singh/Weather-journal-app/README.md

 ## Overview

-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+In this project I created an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions